wkumari/draft-wkumari-dnsop-alt-tld/README.md

    In a number of cases the purpose of the alternate name resolution system is to provide confidentiality.
 For these systems the above advice is problematic.
-If the a query for one of these names (for example harry.foo.example.com were to leak into the DNS the query would hit the recursive resolver, and (assuming empty caches) would then hit the root, the .com name servers, the example.com name servers and then the foo.example.com nameservers.
+If the query for one of these names (for example harry.foo.example.com were to leak into the DNS, the query would hit the recursive resolver, and (assuming empty caches) would then hit the root, the .com name servers, the example.com name servers and then the foo.example.com nameservers.
 This means that